arpit-mittal-ds/Data-Architect/2 - Data Architecture Foundations/Lesson-4-Creating-Physical-Database-Schema/ReadMe.md

 teacher_id int REFERENCES Teacher(teacher_id),
 class_id int REFERENCES Class(class_id),
 primary key (student_id, teacher_id, class_id));

+**Mapping tables such as Class_Sch and Player helps in removing duplicate data from other tables**

 ### Questions: schedule ??
 should we have separate pipeline / job to load staging tables and ODS tables ?....Or shud we have one job with first task to update staging tables and then next task to update ODS table.